creativecreature/sturdyc/README.md

 }
 ```

-Next, we'll just have to enable this functionality, and check for the
+Next, we'll just have to enable missing record storage which tell the cache
-`ErrMissingRecord` error which the cache returns when a record has been marked
-as missing:
+that anytime it gets a `ErrNotFound` error it should mark the key as missing:

 ```go
 func main() {